 It certainly seems like eCommerce isn’t going anywhere in our 2022 consumer marketplace, and that as time goes by, it’s only going to grow in importance.
 More and more businesses will turn to an eCommerce platform to sell their products, and the potential is really pretty endless.

-There’s an eCommerce platform for almost every business now.
+There’s an eCommerce platform for almost every business now in 2022.

 To narrow it down further than our list of the top 10, perhaps you could currently say that:

 Magento is the top retail website builder for large, complex stores with lots of variables or big corporations.
-You can set this up with one click install using Siteground’s Magento hosting package, but will need development expertise or the resources to use a specialist developer.
+You can set this up with one click install using Siteground’s web hosting for Magento and other ecommerce platforms.
+You will still need development expertise or the resources to use a specialist developer.

 The trick is finding the online store solution that works best for the specific requirements of your business, the products you’re selling, and the market that you’re selling to.
 The options are getting better and better, more and more powerful and sophisticated, and easier to use every day.